Biodiversity and Ecosystem Sciences

 ![]() |

-Principal Investigator: Casey Dunn, Professor of Ecology and Evolutionary Biology, Department of Ecology and Evolutionary Biology & Curator of Invertebrate Zoology and Informatics, Yale Peabody Museum of Natural History Project Description: The Indonesian Archipelago is vast, with more than 17,000 islands spanning an area about the size of the continental USA.
+Principal Investigator: Casey Dunn, Professor of Ecology and Evolutionary Biology; Curator-in-charge of Invertebrate Zoology and Informatics, Yale Peabody Museum Project Description: The Indonesian Archipelago is vast, with more than 17,000 islands spanning an area about the size of the continental USA.
 Indonesia is at the heart of the Coral Triangle, a diversity hotspot for many groups of marine organisms.
 This abundance and diversity of marine animals is fundamental to the Indonesian economy, culture, and well-being, and fascinating in its own right.
 Different explanations for this extreme diversity have been proposed.
 The primary challenge to teasing apart these explanations is that the biodiversity of marine invertebrates in Indonesia remains poorly described, and understood, relative to many other regions.
 The Yale team will work with Indonesian scientist Dr. Hagi Yulia Sugeha and her students at the National Research and Innovation Agency (BRIN) to build local capacity for biodiversity research and initiate biological inventories and population studies of multiple marine species, including jellyfish.
 This project includes fieldwork in Indonesia, but that is paired with multiple visits by Indonesian scientists to Yale for training, museum work, and lab work. |

 Coexistence of Tropical Understory Plant Communities